-Miami Norland offers Career Academies, such as the Academy of Biotechnology & Forensics, Academy of Dual Enrollment, Academy of Hospitality & Tourism, Academy of Information Technology, Academy of Hospitality of, Academy of Visual and Performing Arts, and the Academy of Sports Medicine.
-Teachers are assigned to an academy and performance based projects are assigned within an academy to ensue the student based knowledge for a career direction is acquired.
-This pathway allows students to prepare for post secondary institutions, vocational courses, armed forces, and the world of work.
+Miami Norland offers Career Academies, such as the Academy of Biotechnology & Forensics, Academy of Dual Enrollment, Academy of Hospitality & Tourism, Academy of Information Technology, Academy of Hospitality of, Academy of Visual and Performing Arts, Academy of Sports Medicine. and iPrep.
+Teachers are assigned to an academy and performance based projects are assigned within academies to ensure that student based knowledge for career direction is acquired, ultimately allotting hands on experiences that prepare students for both college and careers.